Health Insurance Portability and Accountability Act (HIPAA)

 All facilities that provide patient care or provide referrals for patient care are subject to the privacy and security rules of the Health Insurance Portability and Accountability Act (HIPAA).
 HIPAA changes the way health care staff must protect the privacy of a patient's health information and contains security procedures that must be followed to protect the integrity of a patient's health information.
 The following areas will provide you with information on the specifics of HIPAA and how your facility can comply with the requirements of this law.

-HIPAA Reminders Email message sent to Tribal Health Program staff on September 12, 2014, discussing relevnat prior HIPAA news articles and deadlines for compliance.
+Email message sent to Tribal Health Program staff on September 12, 2014, discussing relevant prior HIPAA news articles and deadlines for compliance.

-IHS HIPAA Compliant Forms/Policies and Procedures will allow you to view and download the HIPAA compliant forms that have been developed by the Indian Health Service for use in Federal facilities.
+View and download HIPAA compliant forms developed by the Indian Health Service for use in Federal facilities.
 Tribal and Urban facilities are encouraged to modify these forms as appropriate for local use in conjunction with the organizations legal counsel.

-IHS HIPAA FAQs Here you will find a listing of the more common questions asked regarding HIPAA and how it relates to Indian Health.
-Specific questions that are not addressed on this site can be directed to Marilyn Freeman (firstname.lastname@example.org), HIPAA Privacy Officer for the California Area.
+Find frequently ask questions regarding HIPAA and how it relates to Indian Health.
+Specific questions that are not addressed on this site can be directed to Reese Weber (firstname.lastname@example.org), HIPAA Privacy Officer for the California Area.